 Collision rate is directly proportional to the water vapor pressure (e), a result which may be inituitive (or at least consistent with simple thinking).

-The surface area of the critical embryo is $4\pi R^2$ and hence

-$v_c = 7.81 \times 10^{22} R^2 e T^{-1/2}$.
+The surface area of the critical embryo is $4\pi R^2$ and hence $v_c = 7.81 \times 10^{22} R^2 e T^{-1/2}$.

-The initial nucleation rate, J, is given by

-$J = n_R v_c$.
+The initial nucleation rate, J, is given by $J = n_R v_c$.

 This is an initial rate before the supply of water vapor is reduced by droplet formation.
 An attached table gives J values for the condensation of water at 288 and 273 K as a function of $S=e/e_s$.
 What do you conclude?

-9.2.4 Homogeneous nucleation of ice (crystals) from water vapor (vapor \rightarrow ice)
+9.2.4 Homogeneous nucleation of ice (crystals) from water vapor (vapor \rightarrow ice) Deposition process vs. condensation considered previously.
+The latent heating is greater.

-This is a deposition process as opposed to a condensation process for the case of water droplets, and thus, the latent heating is greater.
-As in the water case, the supersaturation ratio with respect to ice is a function of T only, and the same theory described for the case of water applies here.
+The same theory described for the case of water applies here.
 Precise values of the interfacial tension of ice against water do not exist.
 This value is greater than that of the surface tension of water.
-If realistic values are used, we again find that even at low temperatures of -60 °C that the critical concentrations are zero (and less than that for vapor-liquid).
+If realistic values are used, we find that even at low temperatures of -60 °C that the critical concentrations are zero (and less than that for vapor-liquid).
 Thus, homogenous nucleation of ice does not occur in the atmosphere.

-9.2.5 Homogeneous nucleation of ice from liquid water (water \rightarrow ice)

-This represents the second path that is theoretically available for homogeneous ice nucleation.
-Here there are two unknowns (I think this is true -- I am paraphrasing from unpublished notes from 1977): (1) The interfacial tension between liquid water and ice is unknown, and (2) a simple theory for collision rates does not exist.
+9.2.5 Homogeneous nucleation of ice from liquid water (water \rightarrow ice) This represents the second path that is theoretically available for homogeneous ice nucleation.
+Two unknowns (I think this is true -- I am paraphrasing from unpublished notes from 1977): (1) The interfacial tension between liquid water and ice is not well known, and (2) a simple theory for collision rates does not exist.
 We can guess that the interfacial energy for ice-water is in the range 20-30 erg cm-2.
 (This compares to ~100 erg cm-2 for ice-vapor and ~73 erg cm-2.)
-What we know from laboratory experiments and from in situ cloud measurements is that all (cloud) water is essentially frozen at -40 °C. Thus, homogeneous nucleation from cloud water to ice crystals is likely, but probably not dominant, in cloud systems.

-9.2.6 Summary of homogeneous nucleation
+Based on laboratory experiments, in situ cloud measurements, and remote sensing of clouds (e.g., lidar with depolarization capability) virtually all (cloud) water is frozen at -40 °C. Thus, homogeneous nucleation from cloud water to ice crystals is likely, but probably not dominant, in cloud systems.
+9.2.6 Summary of homogeneous nucleation The only homogeneous nucleation process active in clouds is through the waterice phase (freezing by -40 $^{\circ}$ C) transition.